-- Passing scores (70% or above) on the written portion of the Doctoral Comprehensive Examination and a “Pass” in the oral portion of the Examination.
+- Passing scores (70% or above) on the Doctoral Comprehensive Examination.

 - Demonstrated competence in APA style for publications.

-- Satisfactory completion and approval of the doctoral project.
+- Satisfactory completion and approval of a Doctoral Project.

-- Satisfactory completion of a pre-doctoral internship in clinical psychology on a full-time basis (40 hours/week) during a one-year period or part-time (20 hours/week) during a two-year period in a facility approved by the program.
+- Satisfactory completion of a doctoral internship in clinical psychology on a full-time basis (40 hours/week) during a one-year period or part-time (20 hours/week) during a two-year period in a facility approved by the Program.

-- Recommendation from program faculty members to award the doctoral degree.
-Students seeking a doctoral degree must demonstrate those professional, ethical, and personal qualities and attributes described in the current General Policies and Disciplinary Procedures Manual to the satisfaction of the faculty members.
+- Recommendation from the program faculty for the doctoral degree.
+Students seeking a doctoral degree must demonstrate to the satisfaction of the faculty those professional, ethical, and personal qualities and attributes described in the current General Policies and Disciplinary Procedures Manual.

-- Completion of all degree requirements, including the doctoral project and internship, by the last day of the following semester’s drop or add period.
+- Completion of all degree requirements by the last day of the drop/add period of the following semester.